 The following steps help keep pneumonia away from your baby:

-- Immunization: Vaccinating your baby alone plays a significant role in reducing the risk of pneumonia.
-Preventive vaccines include Haemophilus influenzae type b (Hib) vaccine, DTaP vaccine, Pneumococcal pneumonia vaccine, and Influenza (flu) vaccine (12).
-Medical experts also recommend getting the measles vaccine, since measles increases the risk of contracting pneumonia.
+- Immunization: Vaccinating your newborn plays a significant role in reducing the risk of pneumonia.
+Preventive vaccines include Haemophilus influenzae type b (Hib) vaccine, DTaP vaccine, Pneumococcal pneumonia vaccine, and Influenza (flu) vaccine (8).
+The introduction of pneumococcal conjugate vaccine (PCV) in numerous countries has substantially reduced severe pneumococcal disease and pneumonia cases, states WHO.
+By the end of 2020, PCV had been implemented in the National Immunization Programs in 148 out of 194 WHO member states.
+Medical experts also recommend getting the measles vaccine since measles increases the risk of contracting pneumonia.

-Research suggests that breastfed infants have a 47% lower risk than infants who rely on formula as their primary source of nourishment (13).
-Breastfeeding also protects against asthma, which increases the risk of pneumonia (14).
+Research suggests that breastfed infants have significantly lower risk of developing pneumonia than infants who rely on formula as their primary source of nourishment (11).
+Breastfeeding also protects against asthma, which increases the risk of pneumonia.
 So it is good to continue breastfeeding for a while, even when your baby switches to solids.